AlexJReid/blog/content/posts/monoblok/index.md

 series = []
 +++

-I've recently _reified_ a pondering I've had for some time.
-It has come to life as [monoblok](https://github.com/lexvicacom/monoblok): a small partially NATS-compatible pub/sub daemon written in Zig.
+A pondering I've had for some time has come to life as [monoblok](https://github.com/lexvicacom/monoblok).
+It is a small partially NATS-compatible pub/sub daemon written in Zig.

 There are two features that set it apart: a last-value cache on every subject, and a _signal conditioning_ DSL called **patchbay**, which lets you filter, smooth and re-publish messages at the broker, before any subscriber sees them.